 The buildings have been left as is for the most part.
 It was like stepping into a time capsule or an alien abduction where everyone was suddenly taken.
-My favorite building was cannery.
-Upstairs there were aqua colored fishing nets hung everywhere.
+My favorite building was the cannery.
+Upstairs there were aqua-colored fishing nets hung everywhere.

 I could’ve spent hours just looking around the offices and books.
-We now have Google that records a history of everything we do and where we go.
-But physically thumbing through these invoices, and paybooks was like a disjointed Google historyx giving you a glimpse of the stories and lives of the Bella Coola people in the 70’s.
+We now have Google which records a history of everything we do and where we go.
+But physically thumbing through these invoices, and paybooks was like a disjointed Google history giving you a glimpse of the stories and lives of the Bella Coola people in the 70s.

 5. Experience the Carving Culture

-Stop in at the Copper Sun Art Gallery to get an understanding of the Nuxalk language of art.
+Stop in at the Copper Sun Art Gallery in Bella Coola town to get an understanding of the Nuxalk language of art.
 I was able to meet Nuxalk master carver, Alvin Mack at his studio.
-He is the best known artist from the area, his work is known worldwide.
-He not only carves wooden masks, creates totems, but he also does jewelry.
+He is the best-known artist from the area, and his work is known worldwide.
+He not only carves wooden masks, and creates totems, but he also does jewelry.

 Even though his work is amazing and an important part of carrying on the Nuxalk culture, it is Alvin, the person, who is one of a kind.
 As we walked through his childhood home turned carving studio he shared intensely personal stories.
 But in his honesty, he had so many lessons to be learned and nuggets of inspiration.

-He showed up various beautifully carved masks, and his designs for totems explaining the stories and tradition.
-He told me the story of how he came up with the Residential totem on the corner – a beautiful piece of work that would capture anyone’s attention.
+He showed us various beautifully carved masks, and his designs for totems explaining the stories and tradition behind them.
+As we viewed the REsidential Totum on the corner, he recounted the story of how he came up with the design – a beautiful piece of work that would capture anyone’s attention.
 He explained each character and section; there is a novel’s worth of stories and feelings on that pole.